Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 - Proper [permission set](/docs/cloud/manage-access/enterprise-permissions) to configure connections in dbt Cloud (such as account admin or project creator).
 - Proper [privileges](https://docs.snowflake.com/en/user-guide/security-access-control-privileges) in Snowflake to create a user and assign them database access.
 - A supported data warehouse.
 Note: Only Snowflake is supported at this time.
 More warehouses coming soon!
-- A dbt Cloud account on the [Enterprise or Enterprise Plus plan](https://www.getdbt.com/pricing).
+- A dbt Cloud account on the [Enterprise or Enterprise+ plan](https://www.getdbt.com/pricing).

 ## Set up in Snowflake